NZOI/NZOI.github.io/nzic/index.md

 nzic_weight: 0
 ---

 The NZIC contest series, run by the New Zealand Olympiad in Informatics, will be held again in 2017.
 There will be 3 regular rounds held throughout the year.
 The difficulty ranges from entry-level problems to more challenging problems.
 To practice, sign up at [https://train.nzoi.org.nz/](https://train.nzoi.org.nz/).
+The contest is held on the train site, and the problems are of a similar format.

 The contest is open to all students currently enrolled in a secondary school (or intermediate) in New Zealand (students from year 7-13).
 There will be a scoreboard for individuals, and one for schools.